We are not a ticketing agent and provide the information below for your convenience only. See China-Laos Railway Company for current information.

 If you don’t have a ticket, you should arrive at least two hours before departure time since you need to queue for ticket purchase and again for entry to the station and then go through security checks.

 The main railway station interiors are only open a little before and after scheduled train departure times and no toilets or other services such as food or drinks or seats are available outside the stations.
-Not a good place to wait for very long and not much shade.
-From October 2022, outside toilets are being provided by a 3rd party and can use used for a small fee.
+Not a good place to wait for very long and not much shade, be prepared to wait a few hours.
+From October 2022, outside toilets are provided by a 3rd party and can use used for a small fee.

 You should arrive at the station at least one hour before departure time and remain in the waiting area for the inspection of tickets and documents.
 All passengers need to wear protective masks and observe social distancing recommendations.
 Temperature checks will be carried out and anyone with a temperature higher than 37.3 Centigrade will not be allowed to enter the station.